anematode/cse15l-lab-report/week1.md

 1. Example with no arguments (valid):

     ```
-    cowpox@Cowpox:~/Documents$ cd
+    cowpox@Cowpox:~/Desktop/screenshots$ cd
     cowpox@Cowpox:~$
     ```

-    The starting working directory was */home/cowpox/Documents*, in the user cowpox.
-When `cd` is given no arguments, the working directory is set to be the directory one level higher, or */home/cowpox*, also known as *~*.
-In other words, `cd` is equivalent to `cd ..` .
+    The starting working directory was */home/cowpox/Desktop/screenshots*, in the user cowpox.
+When `cd` is given no arguments, the working directory is set to be the user home directory, or */home/cowpox*, also known as *~*.
+In other words, `cd` is equivalent to `cd ~` .

 2. Example with a single directory as an argument (valid):